vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/02_CALENDAR_IN_THE_RIG-VEDIC_AGE.md

 Only the sixth Vedanga or Jyotisa interests us, though there are occasional references to the calendar in all Sātra literatures.

 ## Age of the Vedic Literature \*

+\* Much of the substance-matter of this section is taken from Winternitz': A History of Indian Literature Vol. 1, published by the University of Calcutta.
+Chap.
+I, on Vedic Literature.

 The above gives the 'Philologists' stratification of the age of the Vedic literature.
 About the actual age of each strata, there is great divergence of opinion, though it is admitted that the oldest in point of age are the Samhitās, then come the Brāhmaṇas and Upaniṣads, next the Sutras or the Vedangas.
 Of the four Vedas, the Rg-Vedas are by common consent taken to be the earliest in age and as Winternitz remarks, though all subsequent Indian literature refers to the Rg-Vedas, they presuppose nothing extant.

-\* Much of the substance-matter of this section is taken from Winternitz': A History of Indian Literature Vol. 1, published by the University of Calcutta.
-Chap.
-I, on Vedic Literature.

-· Max Muller made a rough assignment of age to the different strata as follows on the assumption that the Brahmanic and Upaniṣadic literature predated the rise of Buddhism, and that the Sutra literature which may be synchronous with the Buddhistic literature may be dated 600 B.C. to 200 B.C.
-Working backwards he assigned the Brāhmanic literature to 600 B.C. to 800 B.C., the interval 800 B.C. to 1000 B.C.

-· as the period in which the collections of hymns were arranged, and 1000 B,C. to 1200 B.C, as the period of the beginning of Vedic poetry.
+Max Muller made a rough assignment of age to the different strata as follows on the assumption that the Brahmanic and Upaniṣadic literature predated the rise of Buddhism, and that the Sutra literature which may be synchronous with the Buddhistic literature may be dated 600 B.C. to 200 B.C.
+Working backwards he assigned the Brāhmanic literature to 600 B.C. to 800 B.C., the interval 800 B.C. to 1000 B.C. as the period in which the collections of hymns were arranged, and 1000 B,C. to 1200 B.C, as the period of the beginning of Vedic poetry.
 He always regarded these periods as terminus ad quem, and in his Gifford Lectures on Physical Religion in 1889, he expressly states "that we connot hope to fix a terminus a quo.
-Whether the Vedic hymns were composed 1000, 1200, 2000 or 3000 years B.C., no power on earth will ever determine. *
+Whether the Vedic hymns were composed 1000, 1200, 2000 or 3000 years B.C., no power on earth will ever determine. \*  For details about Vedic antiquity, see Ancient Indian Chronology by P. C. Sengupta.

-It is not correct therefore to say, as some people say, that Max Muller had proved that 1200-1000 B.C. is the date of the Rg-Vedas. †
+It is not correct therefore to say, as some people say, that Max Muller had proved that 1200-1000 B.C. is the date of the Rg-Vedas. † + It appears that Max Mūller has been a bit dogmatic in his opinion.
+Shortly after his death the names of the Vedic Gods, Indra, Varuna, Mitra and the Nāśatyas in their Rg-Vedic forms were discovered in the Hittite clay tablets discovered at Boghaz Kuei in Asia Minor.
+They have been assigned to about 1450 B.C.
+More evidences about the Vedic Aryans were discovered in the excavations in the Sarasvatī valley now being undertaken by the Archaelogical Dept. of the Govt. of India.
+Further, fresh evidences are expected also in the archaelogical work undertaken in Afghanistan, Iran and Central Asia.

-.
-Other authorities, Schrader, Tilak, Jacobi, and P. C. Sengupta have found much older age for Rg-Vedic Indians : in fact, even as early as 4000 B.C., for some incidents described in the Rg-Vedas.* But their arguments, being based on interpretations of vague passages assumed to refer to astronomical phenomena have not commanded general recognition.
+Other authorities, Schrader, Tilak, Jacobi, and P. C. Sengupta have found much older age for Rg-Vedic Indians : in fact, even as early as 4000 B.C., for some incidents described in the Rg-Vedas.\* But their arguments, being based on interpretations of vague passages assumed to refer to astronomical phenomena have not commanded general recognition.

 Let us first look at the strata within the Rg-Veda itself.
 The Rg-Vedas are divided into 10 Mandalas (lit. circles ) or books.
 Of these, the 2nd to the 8th books are ascribed to certain priestly families, e.g, the 2nd book is ascribed to Gritsamadas, the 3rd to the Visrāmitras, etc. These are agreed to be the oldest parts of the Vedas.